Maine Voices: Stop coddling COVID vaccine resisters

 A July 29 blog by former New York Times columnist Frank Bruni criticized anti-vaccination people succinctly – they have “elevated superstition over science,” have a “cracked version of personal freedom,” and they do not “live in some epidemiological Wild West of their own.”
 They are largely responsible for the current surge in cases.

-Give me a break – 615,000 Americans have died from COVID 19.
-We have vaccines that are over 90% effective, but on July 30, only 49.3% of the eligible population is fully vaccinated.
-The highly transmissible delta variant is spreading rapidly and causing an alarming rise in cases; unvaccinated people constitute a very high percentage of these new cases; but these facts have not generated a rush to vaccination.
+Give me a break – 615,000 Americans have died from COVID-19.
+We have vaccines that are over 90 percent effective, but on July 30, only 49.3 percent of the eligible population is fully vaccinated.
+The highly transmissible delta variant is spreading rapidly and causing an alarming rise in cases.
+Unvaccinated people constitute a very high percentage of these new cases, but these facts have not generated a rush to vaccination.

-We don’t ask those subject to these socially necessary constraints—how do you feel about it?
+We don’t ask those subject to these socially necessary constraints how they feel about it.
 We don’t tolerate opting out.
-We don’t tolerate disinformation—we rely on facts, and promulgate laws/regulations that protect the larger social good.
+We don’t tolerate disinformation — we rely on facts and promulgate laws/regulations that protect the larger social good.
 If you break a law/regulation there are sanctions/ consequences, often meaningful and swift.

 — Special to the Press Herald